Dr. Maria Kyrarini

 Santa Clara University

 I am an Assistant Professor of Electrical and Computer Engineering and David Packard Jr. Faculty Fellow at Santa Clara University (SCU).
 I also lead the Human-Machine Interaction & Innovation (HMI2) research group which has been supported by federal (NSF) and SCU internal grants.

-In 2019, I received my Ph.D. in Engineering from University of Bremen under the supervision of Professor Dr.-Eng.
+Prior to SCU, I was a postdoctoral research fellow at the University of Texas at Arlington under the advisement of Professor Dr. Fillia Makedon.
+In 2019, I received my Ph.D. in Electrical Engineering from the University of Bremen under the supervision of Professor Dr.-Eng.
 Axel Gräser.
 The title of my Ph.D.
 Thesis is: "Robot learning from human demonstrations for human-robot synergy".
-Before that, I received my M.Eng. degree in Electrical and Computer Engineering and my M.Sc. degree in Automation systems both from National Technical University of Athens (NTUA) in 2012 and 2014, respectively.
+Before that, I received my M.Eng. degree in Electrical and Computer Engineering and my M.Sc. degree in Automation Systems both from the National Technical University of Athens (NTUA) in 2012 and 2014, respectively.

-email: maria.kyrarini (at) uta.edu
+email: mkyrarini (at) scu.edu

 Important News - AY 2022-2023: